I’ve already got survival food packed in my Bug Out Bag, but I also know that it is going to run out quickly.

 The Universal Edibility Test takes a long time to perform (over 24 hours when you include the fasting period).
 So you don’t want to waste your time doing the test on plants which are likely poisonous.

 In addition to learning edible plants, I’d suggest that you take some time to learn deadly plants.
-Here is an article with the 10 common deadly plants.
+Here is our article about wild foraging.

-Use these general guidelines as signs that a plant is probably poisonous and not safe to eat.
+General guidelines as signs that a plant is probably poisonous and not safe to eat:

 - NEVER eat unknown mushrooms.
 It is too risky!